LIT-Protocol/lit-minimal-jwt-example/README.md

 ## Running

 To run this example, first install the packages by running "yarn install".
 Then, you can serve it by running "yarn start" and then visit http://127.0.0.1:3000/ to try the example.

+## Demo video

+A demo video is located here: https://youtu.be/EaQXXLmylog